 A Rude Awakening

 We were in for a rude awakening.
 In 2010 InBev, Budweiser product drinkers were startled to learn that the company would no longer show the Clydesdales in Super Bowl ads, and this set off an uproar among loyal American people.
 Many said they would never drink a Budweiser beer again, a few said they’d still drink it, but they were clearly shocked and disheartened with the news.
 After receiving public feedback, InBev announced that they would continue the use of the Clydesdales and everyone was pleased.
 But in the succeeding years of Super Bowl Commercials, it was clear that they were phasing them out.
 There were only fleeting views of the horses, until finally in 2017 there were none.
 Instead InBev chose to show a controversial commercial about immigration.
 It was about how one of the parties to the making of beer came to America as an immigrant.
 Anheuser and Busch struck a deal to make beer.
 But what the ad DIDN’T point out was that the immigrant came here LEGALLY.
 And there were NO horses.
 The Clydesdales disappeared and will probably never be seen again.
-Even though the 2017 commercial may have told a dramatized story of the connection of the two men who created the company, it didn’t stir the heart as the former ads did.
+Even though the 2017 commercial may have told a dramatized story of the connection of the two men who created the company, and a brief glimpse of the horses, it didn’t stir the heart as the Clydesdales commercials did.

 Many people each year looked forward to the Clydesdale commercials, for they always had heart and a message about love and kindness.
 Months after the Super Bowl few people could tell you anything about the other commercials, but almost to a person, they could relate the Clydesdales commercial.
 Because it’s memorable, we look forward to it each year.
 But the Clydesdales obviously are not part of the plan of the new company, so they’ve disappeared from the Super Bowl.
 Somehow, the current ads just don’t hold the same bright spot as they once did.
 InBev if you’re paying attention, WE WANT OUR CLYDESDALES BACK!